hosseinfani/research_publication_collocation/README.md

 they ignore the phenomenon of user interest drift across geographical regions which '''discounts''' the recommendation quality of existing methods,

 quickly tail off (away), fade away

+spur us into action

+it can backfire

+it takes for it to eventuate.